How To Make Water Kefir (Tibicos)

 • 1/8 tsp lime zest

-Living Water Kefir grains are more sensitive to adverse elements and are not prone to keeping as well as Kombucha SCOBYs do in a hotel.
+Living Water Kefir Grains are sensitive to adverse elements and are not prone to keeping as well as Kombucha SCOBYs do in a hotel.
 If you need to take a break from making Water Kefir, here is what to do.

 Long Term Storage